Campus Cooking is Recipe for Success

 Sodexo in Scotland has retained its Healthy Living Award every year since 2008 and was named the Best Group Caterer in Scotland for a third consecutive year in the Best Employers in the 2012 Hospitality Awards.

-PR support for Sodexo in Scotland is provided by award-winning PR agency, Holyrood Partnership.
+PR support for Sodexo in Scotland is provided by award-winning PR agency, Holyrood PR.

 So how can we help?